ScratchEverywhere/ScratchEverywhere/README.md

 - **For the 3DS**, you need to edit `Makefile_3ds` and change `APP_TITLE`, `APP_DESCRIPTION` and `APP_AUTHOR` to whatever you please.
 - **For the Wii U**, you need to edit `Makefile_wiiu` and change `APP_NAME`, `APP_SHORT_DESCRIPTION`, `APP_LONG_DESCRIPTION` and `APP_AUTHOR` to whatever you please.
 - **For the Wii**, you need to edit `Makefile_wii` and change anything under `Application Info` to whatever you please.
-- **For the Vita**, you need to edit the properties at `App metadata/config` to whatever you please.
+- **For the Vita**, you need to edit the properties under `# METADATA/CONFIG` to whatever you please.
 Do note however, if you're going to use custom LiveArea images, you must run them through `pngquant` (install with your package manager) with `--posterize` set to 4 first before packaging.

 #### Docker